mattermost/mattermost-load-test/README.md

 A summary of activity will be output to the console so you can monitor the test.
 While the tests are running, it is a good idea to check the health of the server and the databases (e.g. reasonable CPU).

+If you're running a large test with more than 20,000 active users and want to use multiple load test servers, you can do so by feeding the load from those servers with identical configuration.

 ### 5) Analyze test results

 Once the test is complete, a summary will be printed and saved to a file called results.txt.
 [You can see a sample output here](https://github.com/mattermost/mattermost-load-test/blob/master/docs/sample-results.txt).